 - Report to your local IT management and firstname.lastname@example.org any lost, stolen or compromised devices holding University data or enrolled in a University authentication system as a trusted device.

 - Use secure connection methods that are encrypted, such as a virtual private network (VPN), secure shell protocol (SSH) and transport layer security (SSL/TLS) to connect to University systems before accessing data.

 - Store data on University-managed systems.
 The University’s offering of Office 365 is considered a University-managed system for this purpose.
 Your department may have others.

 - Do not share your devices with people other than those authorized to access the data.

 Please contact your local IT team or supervisor if you require assistance.

-For more information on how to protect your devices and home network, visit University of Toronto’s (U of T) Remote Security Matters web page.
+For more information on how to protect your devices and home network, visit U of T’s Security Matters website.

 These guidelines have been endorsed by the U of T Information Security Council and approved by the Chief Information Security Officer.
 This is an evolving landscape, and it will likely change over time.
 For suggested improvements, please contact email@example.com.